Family Day Fun Is A Day To Spend Exclusively With Family

 Even our son has fun flipping the pancakes, with our help of course.

 He says, “Cooking” and enjoys watching us cook.

 After goofing off watching some Peppa Pig which is a British Cartoon we will shower and get the big red wagon ready to go to a local Winter festival for kids which is FREE!!

-After our little sunshine gets up we will play then sit as a family to enjoy a homemade meal of crock-pot stuffed mozzarella meatballs over rice (my wife will have them over cauliflower rice) with homemade banana bread for dessert (already made).
+After our little guy gets up we will play then sit as a family to enjoy a homemade meal of crock-pot stuffed mozzarella meatballs over rice (my wife will have them over cauliflower rice).

 Make Family Day Fun a part of your everyday.

 Enjoy your Family Day!!

 What will you be doing for Family Day Fun?